Early English Books Online, Text Creation Partnership (EEBO-TCP)

 Need additional help using this resource?
 Contact this resource's subject librarian.

-Access open only to UBC students, faculty, staff and on-site Library users (other restrictions may apply)
+Access open for everyone (other restrictions may apply)